WHAT IS IN THIS LEAFLET

 If you do not understand the instructions, ask your doctor or pharmacist for help.

-Fentanyl Sandoz is available in five different sizes.
+Fentanyl Sandoz is available in five different patches, each with a different size and strength.
 Your doctor will decide which patch, or combination of patches, is suitable to control your pain.
+The lowest effective strength should be used.

 Each patch is applied onto the skin and lasts for three days (72 hours).
 After three days, remove the patch and apply a new patch to the skin at a different place.